top of page

 Florida-Specific Requirements

-• Florida examiners follow a strict pass/fail checklist—missing certain key components can result in automatic failure rather than a point deduction.
+• Florida uses a pass/fail system for the pre-trip inspection.
+Missing key safety components can result in automatic failure.

-• Air brake system checks are required for vehicles equipped with air brakes—incorrectly performing this test can result in immediate disqualification if you are testing for an air brake endorsement.
+• Air brake checks are mandatory for vehicles with air brakes—failing this portion results in disqualification from an air brake endorsement.

-• The Florida CDL Handbook provides the exact pre-trip checklist you need to study before your exam.
+• The Florida CDL Handbook provides the exact checklist you’ll be graded on.

 Basic Vehicle Control (Backing Maneuvers)